matyasf/particle-benchmark/README.md

 How to build
 ------------

-Make sure you have Java 7 or newer installed
+Make sure you have Java 8 installed

+Add you certificates to the certificate folder.
+Specify its name and password in the build.gradle file.

+Comment out the iOS/Android part of the build script based on which one you want to build

 (OSX only) Make the file "gradlew" executable

-Run "gradlew packageMobile" to make an .ipa
+Run "gradlew packageMobile" to make an .ipa/apk

 Run "gradlew installMobile" to install it on a connected USB device